Fl4m3Ph03n1x/market_manager/README.md

 - Install bakeware dependencies: `choco install -y zstandard make mingw`
 - Setup powershell environment variables `$env:CC="gcc"` and `$env:MAKE="make"`
 - An editor of your choice.
 I use VScode with some plugins and the `Fira Code` font: <https://github.com/tonsky/FiraCode>
+- To test the application in Windowed mode, you also need to install WebView2 support for Edge.
+Refer to the **User Guide** section for more information.

 ## How to run it